anforsm/agents/README.md

 * clone_repo

 ## Task 2
-How many files or directories are there in the root repository?
+How many files or directories are there in the root directory?

 ### Tool Use:
 * clone_repo